ethomatos/k8s_helm_istio/README.md

   - Check APM Services, the Service Map and confirm dependencies.
   - Execute tests using `curl` against the Springboot application.
   - Use `tcpdump` to check traffic between the Istio side-car injection namespace and the Datadog agents.
-  - Confirm traces and coming in and check the Trace Search page on the Datadog account.

 # Step 1: The Nodes